 - 1. Basic course students must: - a.
 Be a citizen of the United States. - b.
 Be physically qualified. - c.
 Have freshman or sophomore standing.
 Students with higher standing require consent of PMS. - 2.
 Basic course cadets applying for enrollment in the advanced course who seek a commission must: - a.
-Have successfully completed MS 101, MS 102, MS 201, and MS 202 or have accomplished one of the following: prior military service, ROTC basic military studies, Cadet Initial Entry Training, three-year high school JROTC basic course. - b.
-Have two years remaining at the university (either undergraduate, graduate or in pursuit of additional course work). - c.
+Have successfully completed MSC 101, MSC 102, MSC 201 and MSC 202 or have accomplished one of the following: Prior military service, ROTC basic military studies, Cadet Initial Entry Training, three-year high school JROTC basic course. - b.
+Have two years remaining at the College (either undergraduate, graduate or in pursuit of additional course work). - c.
 Have completed a minimum of 32 hours to contract. - d.
 Be under 31 years old at the time of graduation and commissioning (waiverable to 39). - e.
-Be enrolled as a full-time student, either at the University of South Alabama or at an affiliate program college or university. - f.
+Be enrolled as a full-time student, either at Spring Hill College or at an affiliate program college or university. - f.
 Meet military screening and physical requirements. - g.
 Maintain a minimum 2.0 GPA. - h.
 Maintain a B average in military science and leadership courses.